-- Creativity, Activity and Service (CAS) - the rules and requirements of this Core IB component, ideas and inspiration, and time to complete various CAS activities and reflections. - Extended Essay the rules and requirements of this Core IB component, including the assessment criteria, critical thinking and essay-writing skills, with support and feedback.
+- Creativity, Activity and Service (CAS)

+the rules and requirements of

+this Core IB component, ideas and

+inspiration, and time to complete

+various CAS activities and reflections.

+- Extended Essay the rules and requirements of this Core IB component, including the assessment criteria, critical thinking and essay-writing skills, with support and feedback.

-- Theory of Knowledge (TOK) each week, these sessions support for the main TOK assessments.
+- Theory of Knowledge (TOK) support to go along with the TOK lessons that

+students have each week, these sessions offer additional guidance and support for the main TOK assessments.

-• Approaches to Learning (ATL) a variety of study skills to assist students in accessing the IB Programme, and ensuring they have all the necessary skills to succeed and achieve the highest possible grades. • Personal, Social, Health and Citizenship Education (PSHCE) - a series of inter-personal and emotional skills, along with sessions on how to become a valuable and conscientious global citizen, and how to register to vote, apply for job and other key 'life skills'.
+- Approaches to Learning (ATL) a variety of study skills to assist students in accessing the IB Diploma Programme, and ensuring they have all the necessary skills to succeed and achieve the highest possible grades. - Personal, Social, Health Education (PSHE)